Fair-Forward/datasets/README.md

 1.  **Local Update (for Developers):**
     *   Ensure you have the prerequisites installed (see Development section).
     *   Run the main build script locally: `python scripts/build_from_google_sheets.py`
-    *   This single script fetches the latest data, applies necessary processing (like fuzzy column matching), saves the intermediate `docs/data_catalog.xlsx`, creates/updates project markdown files in `docs/public/projects/`, generates the final `docs/index.html`, and saves a daily backup CSV to `data_sources/google_sheets_backup/`.
+    *   This single script fetches the latest data, applies necessary processing (like fuzzy column matching), saves the intermediate `docs/data_catalog.xlsx`, creates/updates project markdown files in `public/projects/`, triggers the React/Vite build (which outputs to `docs/`), and saves a daily backup CSV to `data_sources/google_sheets_backup/`.
     *   Optionally, run `python scripts/download_placeholder_images.py` if new projects need placeholder images (requires Pexels API key setup).
-    *   Commit and push all changed files (including `index.html`, `.xlsx`, backups, and any new/modified files in `docs/public/projects/`) to the `main` branch.
+    *   Commit and push all changed files (including the built `docs/` assets, `.xlsx`, backups, and any new/modified files in `public/projects/`) to the `main` branch.

 2.  **Update via GitHub Actions (for Non-Developers with Repo Access):**
     *   This method allows updating the website directly from GitHub without running code locally.